education.vic.gov.au

 Non-government school students cannot, on their own, form a case for additions, retentions or modifications of services.

-Students not attending their nearest appropriate non-government school may be granted exemption in the circumstances listed below.
-Siblings will be considered on their own merit on a case by case basis.
+Students not attending their nearest appropriate government or non-government school may be granted exemption in the circumstances listed below.
+Siblings will be considered on their own merit on a case-by-case basis.

 Students granted exemption in the circumstances listed below cannot, on their own, form a case for additions, retentions or modifications of services.

-Lack of accommodation at the nearest appropriate non-government school
+Lack of accommodation at the nearest appropriate school

-If entry to the nearest appropriate non-government school/campus is refused on the grounds the school is at capacity, students may travel to the next nearest non-government school of that denomination and still be considered to be attending their nearest school for the purposes of this program.
+If the nearest appropriate school/campus is not a student’s zoned school and the student is refused admission on the grounds the school is at capacity, students attending the next nearest appropriate school will be considered to be attending their nearest school for the purposes of this program.

 Subject choice for students in Years 11 and 12

-Students attending their nearest appropriate single-sex non-government school/campus are considered to be attending their nearest appropriate school for the purposes of this program.
+Students attending their nearest appropriate single-sex school/campus are considered to be attending their nearest school for the purposes of this program.

 Progression through a split campus school

-For continuity of education, a student progressing from a junior to senior campus of a non-government school is considered to be attending their nearest appropriate school/campus for the purposes of this program, regardless of another non-government school of the same year levels and denomination being closer.
+For continuity of education, a student progressing from a junior to senior campus of a government or non-government school is considered to be attending their nearest school/campus irrespective of another government or non-government school of the same year levels being closer.

 School amalgamation or opening

-Students enrolled at a non-government school/campus that ceases to be their nearest due to an amalgamation or school opening of the same denomination are still considered to be attending their nearest appropriate school for the purposes of this program.
+Students enrolled at a school/campus that ceases to be their nearest due to an amalgamation or school opening are still considered to be attending their nearest school/campus for the purposes of this program.

-Criterion 2 — Reside 4.8km or more from the school
+Eligibility criterion 2 – Reside 4.8 km or more from the school

-To be eligible for the SBP, students must reside 4.8km or more from the school/campus they attend.
-This distance is measured by the shortest practicable route, driveable by car, from the student’s residential driveway to the school administration gate.
+To be eligible for the SBP, students must reside 4.8 km or more from the school/campus they attend.
+This distance is measured by the shortest practicable route, driveable by car, from the student’s residence (not including private driveway) to the school administration gate.

 Students must reside in Victoria and be eligible to attend school.
 School is compulsory for all Victorian children aged between 6 and 17 years but children commonly attend school between 5 and 18 years old.
 In some circumstances, students may be as young as 4 or aged up to 20 and eligible to attend school.
 Refer to Enrolment for information on age eligibility.